-CONSISTENCY AND DUE CREDIT CAUTIONS{ XE "Mentoring" }
+CONSISTENCY AND DUE CREDIT CAUTIONS

-As part of the school's faculty mentoring initiatives, College of Technology faculty frequently team in curriculum development and scholarly activities.
+As part of the school's faculty mentoring initiatives, Purdue Polytechnic Institute faculty frequently team in curriculum development and scholarly activities.
 For this reason, publications and other achievements may legitimately be cited in multiple documents, possibly documents considered for promotion in the same academic year.
 It is exceedingly important that citations for the same publication or accomplishment be consistent, if not identical.